IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDecomposition.md

 implementation.
 Edsko de Vries and Nicolas Frisby developed this plan of attack in 2021 March using chapter 21 of the Consensus Report.

+I've also updated this file after a discussion with Duncan on 2021 Apr 13.

   * add _prefix selection_ in between ChainSync -> BlockFetch (Sections
     21.1-21.4, 21.6.2 in the Chapter)